-We played the "Step Inside" game with ( work of art).
+We played the "Test Your Powers of Observation" game with (work of art).
+We played the "At First Glance" game with (work of art).
+We played the "See for Me" game with (work of art).
+We played the "What's Your Name" game with (work of art).
+We played the "Step Inside" game with (work of art).
 We played the "Before - Now - Next" game with (work of art).
-We played the "Getting to Know You" game with (work of art).
+We played the "Getting to Know You"game with (work of art).
 We played the "Create a Sound Story" game with (work of art).

-On the Third Floor of the Museum

-We played the "Talk About Feelings" game with ( work of art).
+Weplayed the "Talk About Feelings" game with (work of art).
 We played the "Building Blocks of Art" game with (work of art).
-We played the "What's the Same?
+Weplayed the "What's the Same?
 What's Different" game with (work of art).
-We played the "You Remind Me" game with ( work of art).
+We played the "You Remind Me" game with (work of art).